Striking Distance

-Striking Distance is a 1993 American action thriller film starring Bruce Willis as Pittsburgh Police homicide detective Thomas Hardy.
-The film co-stars Sarah Jessica Parker, Dennis Farina, and Tom Sizemore.
-It was directed by Rowdy Herrington and written by Herrington and Marty Kaplan.
+Striking Distance is a 1993 American action thriller film directed and co-written by Rowdy Herrington.
+The film stars Bruce Willis, Sarah Jessica Parker, Dennis Farina and Tom Sizemore.
+Herrington co-wrote the script with Marty Kaplan.
 The film was shot on location throughout Pittsburgh; its early title was Three Rivers.

+Willis portrays Pittsburgh Police officer Tom Hardy, who is taunted by a serial killer he believes may have killed his father.

+The film was released by Columbia Pictures on September 17, 1993.
+It more than doubled its production budget, but received primarily negative critic reviews.

 Plot

-Pittsburgh homicide detective Thomas Hardy turns in his partner and cousin, Jimmy Detillo, for using excessive force, which in turn causes him to become alienated by the majority of his fellow officers.
-Thomas and his father, Vincent, later receive a call indicating that the Polish Hill Strangler, a serial killer who Tommy believes is an officer, was spotted driving nearby.
+In 1991, Pittsburgh homicide detective Thomas Hardy turns in his partner and cousin, Jimmy Detillo, for using excessive force, which in turn causes him to become alienated from the majority of his fellow officers.
+Tom and his father, Vince, later receive a call indicating that the Polish Hill Strangler, a serial killer who Tom believes is an officer, was spotted driving nearby.
 As Tom and Vince pursue the killer, their vehicles collide and roll down an embankment.

-After regaining consciousness, Tom learns that Vince was shot dead and the killer escaped.
-Police arrest criminal Douglas Kesser as the Strangler.
+After regaining consciousness, Tom learns that Vince was killed and the suspect escaped.
+Police arrest career criminal Douglas Kesser as the Strangler.
 Later, Jimmy jumps off the 31st Street Bridge; his body is never located.

-Two years later, an alcoholic Tom has been reassigned to the River Rescue Squad.
-He was demoted after telling a reporter that he believed the Strangler was a policeman.
-Called to the scene of a body dump, Tom finds the victim is an ex-girlfriend.
-He is assigned a new partner, Jo Christman.
-After a nurse is abducted, Tom receives a call similar to the ones left by the Strangler.
-Detective Eddie Eiler, who holds a grudge against Tom for testifying against Jimmy, states on TV the murder was committed by a copycat.
-Tom is met with opposition by his uncle, Captain Nick Detillo, after suggesting that the Strangler returned.
+Two years later in 1993, an alcoholic Tom has been reassigned to the River Rescue Squad.
+He was demoted after telling a reporter that he believed the Strangler was a cop.
+Responding to the scene of a body dump, Tom finds the victim, Constance "Connie" Cabrizzi, is an ex-girlfriend.
+District Attorney Frank Morris believes that Kesser was set up, arousing Tom's suspicions.

+Tom is assigned a new partner, Jo Christman.
+After local nurse Paula Puglisi is abducted, he receives a call similar to the ones left by the Strangler.
+Detective Eddie Eiler, who holds a grudge towards Tom for testifying against Jimmy, states on TV the murder was committed by a copycat.
+Tom is met with strong opposition by his uncle, Captain Nick Detillo, after suggesting that the Strangler returned unexpectedly.
 Tom steals the Strangler file from the precinct to conduct an unauthorized investigation.
-The body of another of Tom's ex-girlfriends is later found.

-Tom is invited to the Policemen's Ball by Jo, where a tussle occurs between Tom and the hostile officers.
-Jo takes Tom home where they proceed to have sex while being observed by an unseen person.
+The body of Paula is later found slain.
+Tom is invited to the Policemen's Ball by Jo, where he meets one of his relatives, Sergeant Fred Hardy, and a tussle occurs between him and Eiler.
+She takes Tom home, and pours his whiskey in the sink.
+Tom tells her to leave, but they proceed to have sex while being observed by an individual outdoors.